run-x/opta-examples/full-stack-example/README.md

 opta deploy --image todo-api:v1 --config full-stack-example/api/todo-python-django/opta/opta-api-service.yml --auto-approve
 ```

 In order for the frontend to connect to the API backend, we need to tell the SPA about the API location on the machine where the browser runs the SPA.
-Set the correct value in `full-stack-example/frontend/todo-vuejs/.env` before building the docker image for the frontend.
+Set the correct value of `VUE_APP_DJANGO_ENDPOINT` in `full-stack-example/frontend/todo-vuejs/.env` before building the docker image for the frontend.
+If you are not using DNS/TLS certificates this would be something like `http://axxxxxxx-yyyyyyyyyy.elb.us-east-1.amazonaws.com`.
+If you have TLS and DNS configured then use that base URL instead.

 Then deploy the frontend into EKS:
 # Frontend